United States non-interventionism: Non-interventionism in the 21st century

-Conservative policies
+Conservative and libertarian policies

 Rathbun (2008) compares three separate themes in conservative policies since the 1980s: conservatism, neoconservatism, and isolationism.
 These approaches are similar in that they all invoked the mantle of "realism" and pursued foreign policy goals designed to promote national interests.
 Conservatives were the only group that was "realist" in the academic sense in that they defined the national interest narrowly, strove for balances of power internationally, viewed international relations as amoral, and especially valued sovereignty.

 By contrast, neoconservatives based their foreign policy on nationalism, and isolationists sought to minimize any involvement in foreign affairs and raise new barriers to immigration.

 Former Republican Congressman Ron Paul favored a return to the non-interventionist policies of Thomas Jefferson and frequently opposed military intervention in countries like Iran and Iraq.

 After Russia's full-scale invasion of Ukraine, the Republican Party has been divided on Ukraine's aid, believing that it is not in the interests of the United States to get involved in a "proxy war" against Russia.
 President Donald Trump has called on the United States to push for peace talks rather than continue to support Ukraine.